Want to present the bottom dock launcher without clicking Activities? It’s easy to implement with a Gnome extension.

 sudo dnf install gnome-extensions-app

-When the Gnome Extensions App opens, toggle on ‘Dash to Dock’ and it will appear immediately:
+When the Gnome Extensions App opens, find out and turn on ‘Dash to Dock’ which should show the dock immediately.

-Then change the dock position, such as to left or right, toggle auto-hide, and change icon size etc as you prefer.
+As well, you can change the dock position, such as to left or right, change icon size and other settings as you prefer.